IBS and gut flora

 Does your diet affect the gut flora?

-Can you influence your gut flora with your diet?
+Can you influence your intestinal flora with your diet?
 Absolutely, it is possible to change the composition of gut bacteria.
 Studies show that a high-fiber diet over 6 weeks resulted in a 30% increase in diversity among gut bacteria.
 It’s important to think long-term and to increase fiber intake gradually.
 Additionally, it’s crucial to choose the right types of fiber when you have a sensitive stomach.
 To boost the production of butyrate in the gut, resistant starch is key, so always keep cooked potatoes in the fridge.

 Sofia Antonsson